Which Bundesliga club should I support?

-The Bundesliga is back following the enforced coronavirus hiatus, but you may still be wondering which of the 18 clubs to support.
+The Bundesliga is nearly back for the 2020/21 campaign, and you may be wondering which of the 18 clubs to support.
 So whether you’re leaning more towards Bayern Munich, Borussia Dortmund or a different team entirely, allow bundesliga.com to help you make your decision.

 Nickname: Die Fuggerstädter (‘From the town of the Fuggers’)

 Trophy haul: -

 Star player: Florian Niederlechner